deltachat/interface/user-testing/Android.md

 - a Thunderbird installation with Enigmail or TB-AC.

 **Bob** is the "sparring partner" of Alice.
-Can be a daily-use Delta Chat account on some other phone.
+Can be a daily-use Delta Chat Desktop account.
 You need
 - an E-Mail address
-- some Delta Chat version
+- Delta Chat Desktop version >= 0.840.0
-- on a phone.

 ### Tests